 The Appia Antica Café rents bikes and sells an assortment of sandwiches and fruit for lunch.
 They are open from 9 to sunset and their prices for bike rental are 4 € for one hour, 7 € for 2 hours, 10 € for 3 hours, and 12 € for 4 hours (prices from 2014).
 To bike the length of the Appian Way it took us exactly one hour, including time to stop for photos.

 From the Appia Antica Cafe, you can bike in either direction.
-We found that the roads were less bumpy going south, away from Rome.
+We found that the roads were less bumpy going south, away from Rome and the Catacombs.

 For more information about the Appia Antica Cafe, click here.